 Tire blowouts are extremely dangerous because they could cause even the most experienced drivers to lose control of their vehicles.
 Tire blowouts almost always occur when the vehicle is in motion.
 Tire-tread separations and tire blowouts typically result in rollover crashes that could lead to catastrophic injuries or fatalities.

 If you or a loved one has been injured in a crash caused by a defective tire, you may be able to file a product liability lawsuit against the manufacturer of the tire as well as the automaker.
 Injured victims may seek compensation for damages, including medical expenses, lost income, hospitalization, cost of rehabilitation, pain, suffering, and emotional distress.
-If you have lost a loved one, you may be able to file a wrongful death lawsuit against the negligent parties seeking compensation as well.
+If you have lost a loved one, you may be able to file a wrongful death lawsuit against the negligent parties seeking compensation.
 An experienced auto defect lawyer can advise victims and their families regarding their legal rights and options.